ayumi/huehue/README.md

 # Usage

-Edit `Hue.config.rootPath` to the endpoint of your Hue API.

-You can run HueHue locally via a static webserver of your choice.

-You can also use the Dockerfile to build a small nginx image (~100MiB).
+Run a static HTTP server and open index.html in your browser.

+Default API endpoint is `:80/api/anykey` on whatever host is serving the file.
+This is configured in `hue.js`.

+Change by setting the query param `api_root`, e.g. `?api_root=//some-other-host.local/api/key`.

+# Deployment

+The included Dockerfile builds an nginx image (~100MiB) which serves this directory.

 # License